OpenZWave/python-openzwave/docs/DEVEL.rst

 =========

 If you want to package python-openzwave for your distribution, look at the make_dist.sh script.
-It build a distribution directory with documentation in build/distdir.
+It builds a distribution directory with documentation in build/distdir.

-You can also submit your script here, they will be added to the main code.
+You can also submit your script in issues, it will be added to the main code.

-You can build python-openzwave using
+On Debian/ubuntu you can build python-openzwave using :

+    dpkg-builpackage

 Static vs dynamic (or shared)
 =============================